 Every newly launched series of processors replace the previous one by bringing in technological advancements and better performance per dollar.
-AMD became much successful with its three Ryzen series processors, thanks to the Zen architecture and after launching the 5000 series, it has given a great blow to Intel in the CPU market.
+AMD became much more successful with its three Ryzen series processors, thanks to the Zen architecture and after launching the 5000 series, it gave a great blow to Intels 10th gen CPUs in the CPU market.

 Ryzen 3700X is based on the Zen 2 architecture while the 5600X is made on Zen 3.
 Both are made on the 7nm FinFet process and are equivalent in consuming power.
 The improvement AMD made in Zen 3 over Zen 2 is that it retained the same power consumption requirement while making the processor faster in terms of executing operations.

-Now with redesigned core layout, all the 8 cores can access all the 32MB of cache making a reduction in memory latency and faster processing.
+Now with redesigned core layout, all 8 cores can access all 32MB of cache making a reduction in memory latency and faster processing.

 |Specs||Ryzen 5 5600X||Ryzen 7 3700X|